 The Lantis Type R was motivated by 168-horsepower 2.0L Mazda K V6 engine.
 Not exactly otherworldly figure (especially compared to contemporary Type R hot hatches), but more than plentiful for a car weighing 2,650 pounds.
 Lantis was capable of hitting 60 mph from standstill in 7.8 seconds and doing quarter miles in 16 seconds.
 Well, no one said it was a muscle car.
 It did come with 1.38 brake horsepower per cubic inch, though.

 This frameless window hatch with huge roofline spoiler would have never caught on in the US back then.
 Even with all of its strong points.
 Still, we can be justly depressed by the fact Mazda doesn’t offer anything similar in the US even today.
-There are the hot Focus, Civic and Golf, but no hot 5-door hatch Mazda 3.
+There are the hot Focus, Honda Civic Type R and Golf, but no hot 5-door hatch Mazda 3.
 2.5L Skyactiv 4-cylinder with 184 horsepower might be balancing between power and economy, but it’s nowhere near as capable as the hot hatches mentioned above.

 The Autozam is another one of three mentioned Mazda marques (other two being Eunos and ɛ̃fini).
 AZ-1 is a super compact sports car marketed by them.
 It wasn’t actually built by Mazda.
 Suzuki stands behind this unscrupulous Kei car with gullwing doors.
 Mazda only helped with its distribution in Japan.